-Tele-converters are additional devices used between lens and camera and to increase the focal length of the mounted lens.
-The number stated in the name typically 2x or 1,4x represents the factor by which the focal length of the mounted lens is increased, e.g., a 2-fold Tele-converter doubles the focal length of the lens.
-Tele-converters are often an inexpensive alternative to an additional lens.
-The disadvantage however is that that the luminosity of the mounted lens decreases in the same relation to the increase in focal length.
-The use of tele-converters is not recommended with long focal length lenses, wide-angle lens and so-called super zooms, as the image notably decreases.
+Teleconverters are additional devices used between lens and camera to increase the focal length of the mounted lens.
+The number stated in the name typically 2x or 1.4x represents the factor by which the focal length of the mounted lens is increased, e.g., a 2-fold teleconverter doubles the focal length of the lens.
+Teleconverters are often an inexpensive alternative to an additional lens.
+The disadvantage however is that the luminosity of the mounted lens decreases in the same relation to the increase in focal length.
+The use of teleconverters is not recommended with long focal length lenses, wide-angle lenses and so-called super zooms, as the image notably decreases.

-Tele-zooms are lenses with a variable focal length starting from an angle of view of approx. 20°.
-This lens class is suited for capturing distant motives up close, e.g., sports, animal or theatrical photography.
+Tele-zooms are lenses with a variable focal length starting from an angle of view of approximately 20°.
+This lens class is suited for capturing distant motives up close, e.g., sports, animals, or theatrical photography.
 But they are also classically used for portraits.
 With this lens class the frame can be changed with a shift in the focal length (zoom).

 Tamron’s USD works with high-frequency ultrasonic vibrations which are produced by a ring called a ‘stator’.
 Energy from the vibrations is used to rotate an attached metallic ring known as a ‘rotor’.
 Piezoelectric ceramic, an element that produces ultrasonic vibrations when voltage of a specific frequency is applied is arranged in a ring formation on the stator.
 This electrode configuration of piezoelectric ceramic causes two ultrasonic vibrations to occur in the stator.
 By effectively combining these two ultrasonic vibrations, it is possible to convert the energy from the vibrations that produced simple motion into energy known as ‘deflective traveling waves’, which then moves around the circumference (rotation direction) of the ring.
 With the USD, the friction between these deflective traveling waves created on the metallic surface of the stator and the surface of the rotor produce force, causing the rotor to rotate.
 The focusing ring of the lens, which is linked to the rotor, is thus moved, creating a fast and smooth auto-focus drive.

-The VC (vibration compensation) mechanism is a Tamron development which ensures an effective compensation for camera vibrations.
-Especially hand-held, low-light and tele photography is susceptible for camera shake and consequent blurred results, due to the required longer shutter speeds.
+The VC (Vibration Compensation) mechanism is a Tamron development which ensures an effective compensation for camera vibrations.
+Especially hand-held, low-light and tele photography that is susceptible to camera shake and consequent blurred results, due to the required longer shutter speeds.
 Under these photographic conditions the VC mechanism can unfold to its full efficiency.

 The construction principle

-The VC mechanism includes a VC lens elements which
+The VC mechanism includes a VC lens element which

 moves parallel to the image plane merely via electronic control (See

 illustration 1).
-The driving coil unit includes a a position detector
+The driving coil unit includes a position detector

 the control unit.
 The VC element has three magnets which are driven by